 Understanding Conflict - Even with the very best communication, conflict is normal and inevitable.
 The more we recognize and understand the different styles of managing conflict that we and others use, the better we become at responding to it.
 Join us for this participatory session where the facilitator will guide you through a process of self-discovery and growth which will include identifying your own conflict style.

 Advocating for Your Child - This workshop will help parents learn about the Individualized Education Program (IEP) process, tips on how to communicate effectively with your school team and acquire additional problem solving skills and advocacy strategies.
-Parents will also learn some tips how to be more prepared for school meetings.
+Parents will also learn some tips on how to be more prepared for school meetings.

 Building a Better IEP - Parents are equal partners in the development of their child’s Individualized Education Program (IEP).
 Learn about special education evaluations (and re-evaluations), what it takes to qualify for an IEP, how to develop a strong IEP, and tips for successful school meetings.
-This workshop is for parents or professionals.

 Moving On Up - Discuss steps for planning the transition from Essential Early Education (EEE) to kindergarten.
-This workshop is for parents or professionals.

 Positive Behavioral Interventions and Supports (PBiS) -Vermont Family Network (VFN) is working in partnership with the Vermont Department of Education, through the BEST team and the State Improvement Grant, to reach out and connect with families around the VTPBiS initiatives happening in their schools.
 VFN is available, and would love an opportunity to present a VTPBiS workshop for parents at your school.
 VFN’s presentations are free-of-charge, information-packed, and family-friendly!